abdulsami-94/CampusSync/README.md

 # CampusSync — College Complaint Management System

-A Flask-based web application for managing student complaints in educational institutions, specifically designed for ASM CSIT college viva presentation.
+A Flask-based web application built to solve a real institutional problem — untracked, unresolved student complaints that fall through the cracks in college administration.
+CampusSync gives students a structured channel to raise issues and gives administrators full visibility and control over resolution.

 ## Features